 NextGen: HN - Learning for Sustainability

-Learning for Sustainability (LfS) is a core component of all NextGen: HN qualifications.
-LfS embraces global citizenship, sustainable development, social justice, human rights, climate change, biodiversity loss, and equality.
-The approach builds learners’ capacity to deal with the unpredictable social, economic, and environmental challenges facing our rapidly changing world.
+Learning for Sustainability (LfS) includes global citizenship, sustainable development, social justice, human rights, climate change, biodiversity loss, and equality.
+LfS is an approach that builds learners' capacity to deal with the unpredictable social, economic and environmental challenges facing our rapidly changing world.

 The expectation is that all NextGen: HN learners will exit their studies with: